Gulf Canada: Merged with British American, 1956–1969

 The British American Oil Company Limited was founded in Toronto in 1906 by Albert Leroy Ellsworth (1876–1950).
 Over the ensuing decades it became one of Canada's largest integrated petroleum companies.
 In the 1940s Gulf Oil began acquiring shares of British American, and by 1956 held the controlling interest of 25.6 per cent.
 In 1956, Gulf merged its Canadian subsidiary with British American in a deal the gave the illusion of the Canadian company acquiring the American.
 To merge the companies, British American issued 8.3 million shares (valued at $55.6 million) to the Gulf Oil Corporation, and then used the money to acquire Canadian Gulf Oil.
 Gulf Oil held a 59.8 per cent stake in the new merged entity.
 Recent changes to Canadian tax law allowed buyers to access unused tax write-offs of companies they acquired.
 Canadian Gulf had considerable unused write-offs, and thus British American was able to decrease its income tax by $29.7 million.

 Following the merger, Gulf Oil continued to increase its stake in British American.
 In 1958, as part of an issuance of 2 million shares, it grew its holdings to 57.8 percent.
 Then in 1962 Gulf purchased another 1.8 million shares, bringing its ownership to 62.2 percent.
 By 1968 it owned 68.9 per cent of British American, bringing its total investment to $440 million.

 In 1962, British American made a series of acquisitions of major Canadian companies.
 These included Royalite Oil Company Limited, the Anglo-American Exploration Company Limited, and Superior Propane Limited.
 In 1968 it acquired a 33 per cent interest in Shawinigan Chemicals from Gulf Oil.

 Reformed as Gulf Oil Canada, 1969–1985

 At a special meeting of the shareholders held on 15 November 1968 at the Park Plaza Hotel in Toronto, shareholders voted to merge British American, Royalite, and Shawinigan into a single company called Gulf Oil Canada Limited.
 The new entity was officially incorporated on 1 April 1969.
 In 1978, the company was renamed Gulf Canada Limited.

+When the Edmonton Oilers, originally named the Alberta Oilers, joined the World Hockey Association prior to the 1972-73 season they had arranged a tentative $10 million sponsorship agreement with Gulf Western, parent company of Gulf Oil.
+The sponsorship deal included the name Oilers and the team using the same colour scheme as Gulf Oil.
+The Gulf Western board chairman turned down the deal as he didn't want the company to be seen as copying Imperial Oil given Imperial's sponsorship of Hockey Night In Canada.
+Despite the rejection, the team chose to keep the name, logo and colour scheme.